Apponequet Regional High School: Demographics

-As of the 2018–19 school year, the enrollment at Apponequet is 727.
-Of those students, enrollment by Race/Ethnicity is as follows: African American 1.1%, Asian 1.1%, Hispanic 2.9%, Native American 0.3%, White 92.4%, Native Hawaiian, Pacific Islander 0.3%, Multi-Race, Non-Hispanic 1.9%.
+As of the 2024-25 school year, the enrollment at Apponequet is 700+.
+Of those students, enrollment by Race/Ethnicity is as follows: African American 2.2%, Asian 1.6%, Hispanic 5.1%, Native American 0.3%, White 88.7%, Native Hawaiian, Pacific Islander 0.3%, Multi-Race, Non-Hispanic 1.8%.

 Sports

 Apponequet offers a variety of sports.
 Sports for the fall season consist of football, field hockey, golf, soccer, volleyball, cross country, and cheerleading.
 In the winter ice hockey, basketball, indoor track, and swimming are offered.
 Spring sports consist of baseball, softball, lacrosse, tennis, and outdoor track.

 Apponequet's mascot is the Lakers.
 The word 'Apponequet' refers to the native tribe that resided within the local area surrounding the school.
 Previously, the image used as the Laker mascot consisted of a Red Indian chief and spear.
 These images were featured on the sports uniforms and clothing relating to the Lakers athletics.
 However, this was replaced in recent times due to controversy over Native American mascots.
-Currently the Lakers have adopted the University of Arizona 'A' as their emblem on uniforms and clothing.

 In the mid-to-late 1960s the school belonged to the South Shore League.
 It later removed itself to the Mayflower League for the 1970s and early 1980s, and finally joined the South Coast Conference upon its founding in 1986.
 The 2000 renovation, noted above, also updated the athletic complex, including the football field (Griffith Field), the gymnasium, several Baseball fields, a Softball field, six Tennis courts, and provisions for Soccer, Field Hockey and Ultimate Frisbee venues.

 Swimming and Diving

 The school boasts a Southern Conference Championship girls swim team and a separate two-time Southern Conference Championship boys swim team (2013 and 2014), both coached by Brett Pacheco.
 The girls and boys teams combined into a co-ed swim team in 2014 when they joined the South Coast Conference.
 Both teams went on to claim the South Coast Conference Championship titles in both 2015 and 2016.
-The boys swim team has remained undefeated in conference dual swim meets for the past four consecutive years (2013-2016).
+The boys swim team has remained undefeated in conference dual swim meets for the past four consecutive years (2013–2016).
 The swim teams practice at the George R. Austin Intermediate School pool.